luwaiwong/notes/Computer Science/CSC236/CSC236 Notes/CSC236 Notes.md

 - For loops, use a "loop invariant"

 > Example of analyzing program correctness
-> Check [[CSC236 Textbook Hadzilacos.pdf|Hadzilacos]] page 50 for an example of a program correctness proof
+> Check [Hadzilacos](attachments/CSC236%20Textbook%20Hadzilacos.pdf) page 50 for an example of a program correctness proof
 > Proving that the `gcd_rec(a,b)` above is correct
 > 	- Path 1: the program terminates at line 7.
 If the program goes into this block, then a = 1 or b = 1.
 But in these cases, gcd(a, b) = 1, because gcd(x, 1) = 1 for all x.
 Then the postcondition holds, since at line 7 the program returns 1.
 > 	- Path 2: the program terminates at line 9.
 If the program goes into this block, b divides a.
 Since b is the greatest possible divisor of itself, this means that gcd(a, b) = b, and b is returned at line 9.